 Spiro then drove us to the Blue Lagoon on Budikovac Island.
 On the way, we stopped at the Green Cave which was very cool.
 It was beautiful to see.

 There is a hole in the cave ceiling so the sun shines through as a condensed beam of light into the water.
 The light hits the bottom of the cave and the light reflects up and dances in the cave walls.

 There are two entrances to the cave which can be confusing once you’re in there.
 That said, we went in because it was low season and there were only two other boats but apparently this might be different during the high season.

 If you have any questions about the tour, be sure to fire them an email before or after you book.
 They were very responsive to us!

 The Blue Lagoon was probably our favourite spots on the whole tour.
 The beach was made of tiny pebbles that were (almost) like sand.
 The whole area was super beautiful.

-In all, we had two hours on Hvar.
-Reviews of the tour on Get Your Guide feel like two hours isn’t enough!
+In all, we had two hours on Hvar – enough to get a good glimps of it.
 Skipper Spiro told us about a restaurant where you get 15% off if you go because you’re on the tor.
 We declined to go to take photos instead and got a smaller snack later.

 We then hiked up to the fortress (Fortica) but we didn’t go inside.
 We went up there for the views and they did not disappoint!
 We then walked through the old town and along the harbour.